davidefa/meteotemplate-repository/README.md

 # meteotemplate (unofficial) repository
 Repository of blocks, plugins, mods for meteotemplate

-Hope you enjoy using meteotemplate software.
+Hope you enjoy using <a href="http://www.meteotemplate.com/">meteotemplate software</a>.
 This is only a small repo/link of blocks, plugins, mods, updates or other usefull stuff you may find usefull when working with meteotemplate.<br>
 Consider this is the most UNOFFICIAL repo, and so...
 UAYOR ( use-at-your-own-risk ; - )<br>
 These are all derived ( only minor updates/modifications ) from the official ones ( unless stated otherwise ).